totalspectrum/spin2cpp/doc/c.md

 ## Introduction

-FlexC is the C dialect implemented by the fastspin compiler used in FlexGUI.
+FlexC is the C dialect implemented by the FlexProp compiler.
 It eventually will implement the C99 standard with some C++ extensions.
+The "natve" front end is `flexcc`, although the other FlexProp tools (like `flexspin`) can also compile C files.

-fastspin recognizes the language by the extension of the file being compiled.
+flexcc recognizes the language by the extension of the file being compiled.
 If a file ends in `.c` it is treated as a C file.
 If a file ends in `.cpp`, `.cc`, or `.cxx` then it is treated as a C++ file; this enables a few keywords not available in C, but otherwise is very similar to C mode (FlexC is not a fully featured C++ compiler).

 This document assumes that you are familiar with programming in C and with the Parallax Propeller chip.
 It mostly covers the differences between standard C and FlexC.